gkapfham/seke2015-paper/README.md

 are normally standard with a modern LaTeX distribution such a TeXLive 2015.

-You are invited to use this repository as a means for learning more about preparing papers in the field of software engineering and as a way to verify the results and writing in our paper.
+You are invited to use this repository as a means for learning more about preparing papers in the field of software engineering and as a way to investigate the results and writing in our paper.
 If you find this example useful, could I trouble you to star this repository and then acknowledge it in your own research efforts?
 If you would like to learn more about my research program, then you can checkout my [gkapfham/research-bibliography](https://github.com/gkapfham/research-bibliography).